Young European Federalists

 Young European Federalists (Jeunes Européens Fédéralistes, JEF) is a political youth organisation.
 Active in most European countries, it seeks to promote European integration through the strengthening and democratisation of the European Union (EU).
-JEF has close ties to the European Movement and the Union of European Federalists and is a full member of the European Youth Forum (YFJ).
+JEF has close ties to the European Movement and the Union of European Federalists and is a full member of the European Youth Forum (YFJ), as well as Generation Climate Europe.

 Former activists of JEF can join the alumni association, Friends of JEF.

 History

-First founded in the late 1940s, the now existing European level structure of the JEF was founded in the 1970s.
+First founded in the late 1940s, the current European-level structure of the JEF was founded in the 1970s.

 It was around the 1950s that the first groups of young federalists appeared as a youth section of the Union of European Federalists.
-The Young European Federalists organized themselves into JEF sections, establishing a new European structure with a European office in Paris in 1949.
-Despite the split within the federalist movement in the 1950s, the various JEF groups carried on with their work on local, regional and national levels even if there was no more any international JEF organization.
+The Young European Federalists organised themselves into JEF sections by establishing a new European structure with a European office in Paris in 1949.
+Despite the split within the federalist movement in the 1950s, the various JEF groups carried on with their work on local, regional and national levels even if there was no longer an international JEF organisation.

-In 1967, young people held mock negotiations in Brussels to work out a treaty of accession for the UK to the Community.
-In March 1969 they organized a demonstration on the spectators benches of the European Parliament, demanding its direct elections by universal suffrage.
-In many European countries protest demonstrations were organized against the dictatorship in Greece.
-These activities helped the first groups of young federalists to set up very close collaboration and to tighten their links again.
-This collaboration took concrete form in the creation of JEF's liaison office in 1970.
-It was there that the international association took the name of ‘Young European Federalists' and the founding Congress was held in Luxembourg on 25 and 26 March 1972.
+In 1967, young people held mock negotiations in Brussels to work out a treaty of accession for the UK to the European Community.
+In March 1969 they organized a demonstration on the spectators benches of the European Parliament to demand its direct elections by universal suffrage.
+In many European countries protest demonstrations were organised against the dictatorship in Greece.
+Those activities helped the first groups of young federalists to set up very close collaboration and to tighten their links again.
+The collaboration took concrete form in the creation of JEF's liaison office in 1970.
+It was there that the international association took the name of ‘Young European Federalists', and the founding congress was held in Luxembourg on 25 and 26 March 1972.

-Even though JEF was still interested in the European Community, new topics became increasingly important for JEF in the 70's: direct election of the European Parliament, east–west reunification and enlargement, disarmament, women, the environment and international development issues.
-In 1985, when Jacques Delors became President of the European Commission and launched the idea of the Single Market, institutional questions became important in the discussion in JEF since it seemed that a real European Democracy can be established in a short time and JEF said of itself: Young Europeans, simply a generation ahead, which is still the JEF motto nowadays.
-In the 90s three basic developments influenced the work and the discussions of JEF:
+The JEF was still interested in the European Community, but new topics became increasingly important for JEF in the 1970s: the direct election of the European Parliament, east-west reunification and enlargement, disarmament, women, the environment and international development issues.
+In 1985, when Jacques Delors became President of the European Commission and launched the idea of the single market, institutional questions became important in the discussion in JEF since it seemed that a real European democracy could be established in a short time.
+JEF said of itself, "Young Europeans, simply a generation ahead," which is still the JEF motto.
+In the 1990s, three basic developments influenced the work and the discussions of JEF: